oeuiaa/BlindGate/README.md

 It adapts concepts from BlindBox and introduces a **client-transparent deployment model**, eliminating the need for endpoint modifications.

-📄 Based on research paper:  BlindGatel A Gateway Architecture for Practical Privacy-Preserving Deep Packet Inspection on Encrypted Traffic
+<em>Based on research paper:  BlindGatel A Gateway Architecture for Practical Privacy-Preserving Deep Packet Inspection on Encrypted Traffic</em>

 ---